M.S. Thesis Option: Coursework and Credit Requirements.

 - 30 graduate semester credits beyond the Bachelor’s degree.

 - Of these, at least 20 must be in coursework.
 At least half of the coursework credits (minimum 10 credits) must be at the 500\level or above, and at least 20 must be taken within the major discipline.
-Special approval must be received from the Graduate School upon recommendation of the graduate student's program if a student wishes to count more than six (6) credits of 300 UG (Undergraduate/Graduate) courses toward their graduate degree.
-Courses below the 200\level do not count towards the M.S. course requirements.
+Courses below the 200 or 300 level do not count towards the M.S. course requirements.
 Note: The 20\credit minimum (within the major discipline may include up to 10 credits of research or thesis credits.

 - Up to 10 of the 30 credits may be taken as research (699), thesis (697), or independent study credits (596).